dev-minjin-chou/COSC1125-1127-Contest-A.I/AI-Method-2.md

 ## Governing Strategy Tree

 ### Application
-Attempted to use this technique as the base agent instead of reflexCaptureAgent.
+Attempted to use this technique as the base agent instead of reflexCaptureAgent, but ultimately was never used in a competition.
 Took advantage of the computeQValuesAction to further evaluate a better legal action based on Q-values.
 Improved chooseAction function by implementing calculations of q-values.

 ### Trade-offs